david-randoll/ICSI-499---Algorithmn-animation/README.md

    - [Citation](#Citation)

 # <a name="description"/>Description
   A Java desktop GUI program that shows an animation of a sorting algorithm in action.
-Through our application, you will get to learn how to sort algorithms such as, Bubble Sorting, and Insertion Sorting.
-The array size and execution speed can be customized by the user.
+Through our application, you will get to learn how to sort algorithms such as, Bubble Sorting, and Insertion Sorting, Binary Searching.

 # <a name="Whyuseourapp"/>Why Use Our Application
   Our application have some unique options such as